willibrandon/rustscout/docs/DEVELOPER_GUIDE.md

 }
 ```

 **.NET Dev Note**: *Like ASP.NET's request validation and output encoding, RustScout ensures both input and output are properly sanitized.*

-// ... rest of existing content ...